The Health Benefits of Vitamin D (part 1)

 We’re consistently told to stay out of the sun, to wear hats and slather our bodies with sunscreen to prevent skin cancer.
 By following this advice, vitamin D levels are significantly reduced resulting in vitamin D deficiency leaving us susceptible to developing adverse health conditions and serious diseases.

 Sunlight is an essential nutrient that plays a vital role in immune, neurological and cognitive function, heart health, strong bones, hormone regulation, psychological health, and metabolism.

 Just 10-30 minutes of daily sunlight has so many healing properties and significant health benefits: fights depression, strengthens immunity, improves sleep, lowers blood pressure, reduces risk of heart attack, stroke, autoimmune and cancer, balances hormones, happier mood, stronger bones, and even prolongs life!
 Our brains need light at the correct time of the day to set our biologic body clock and circadian rhythm.

 According to a study published in the journal Archives of Internal Medicine, over 70% of Caucasians and 97% of African-Americans in the U.S. have insufficient blood levels of vitamin D.

-One of every 7 teenagers in the U.S. is D-ficient.
+— One of every 7 teenagers in the U.S. has a vitamin D deficiency.
 Overweight teens are 2x as likely to be deficient as teenagers of healthy weight.
 Girls had twice the risk of boys.

 , vitamin D deficiency may increase chances of elevated blood pressure and diabetes in mothers, and induce her immune system to make antibodies that can damage the baby’s brain and cause certain genes to malfunction resulting in weakened bones in their offspring, and an increased risk of ADHD, schizophrenia and autism.